UPDATED FEBRUARY 2020

 The Old Train Depot off New England Avenue

-Held at the restored historical building just a hop, skip and jump from Park Avenue, this farmers market has great vendors in a prime location.
+Held at the restored historic building just a hop, skip and jump from Park Avenue, this farmers market has great vendors in a prime location.
 It is so beloved by locals that it even has its own “I LUV The Winter Park Farmers’ Market Facebook page where patrons and vendors post about featured or popular products.
 Go early; this market gets super crammed by 10am.
 Go hungry; you can buy your entire breakfast as you meander from stall to stall.

 Lake Eola Park